 Prescription Medication - Prescription medication must be sent to school in the original prescription container.
 The prescription label will serve as the written permission from the physician.
+Said label must contain the name of the student, name of the drug, dosage, frequency of administration, route of administration, diagnosis and the prescriber's name.
 If the doctor has given samples of medication, then a written note from the physician is necessary and should include the name of the student, the medication, and the dosage prescribed.
 The nurse may need to clarify prescription orders with the provider.
 When possible, the prescriber should state adverse effects and applicable emergency instructions.

 The District will not administer the initial dose of any new prescription except in an emergency.